MEDLEY-BENCH: Benchmarking Behavioural Metacognition and Belief Revision Under Social Pressure in Large Language Models: Internal assessment of the composite mapping

-The four-ability construct (Monitoring, Control, Evaluation, Self-regulation) maps the 10 LLM judge dimensions to the DeepMind metacognitive sub-abilities.
-We validated this mapping using principal component analysis, within-ability correlation analysis, ipsative scoring, and alternative mapping robustness checks.
+The four-composite organisation (Monitoring, Control, Evaluation, and Self-regulation) maps the ten LLM-assisted judge dimensions to the taxonomy-aligned composite structure used in MEDLEY-BENCH.
+We assessed this mapping using principal component analysis (PCA), within-composite correlations, ipsative scoring, and alternative mapping sensitivity analyses.
+These analyses examine the internal coherence and stability of the descriptive organisation; they do not constitute external psychological validation of distinct metacognitive abilities.

-\textbf{PCA.} At the model level ($n=35$), PC1 explains 80\% of variance across the 10 judge dimensions, indicating a dominant general articulation factor: models that score high on one dimension tend to score high on all dimensions.
-This general factor inflates raw cross-ability correlations ($\rho = 0.79$--$0.94$), making the four abilities appear nearly interchangeable.
-At the instance level ($n=4{,}545$), PC1 explains a smaller 63\% of variance, with meaningful secondary components (PC2: 11\%, PC3: 8\%), indicating that ability differentiation is more pronounced at the instance level than the model level.
+\textbf{PCA.} At the model level (\(n=35\)), PCA of the ten standardised judge-dimension means showed that the first principal component (PC1) explained 80\% of the variance, indicating a strong common factor across the judge dimensions.
+Consistent with this, the four raw composite scores were strongly correlated, with pairwise Spearman correlations of \(\rho=0.79\)--\(0.94\).
+At the model--instance level (\(n=4{,}548\) valid observations), PC1 explained 63\% of the variance, while PC2 and PC3 explained 11\% and 8\%, respectively.
+The smaller first-component share at the model--instance level indicates that more residual variation is retained before aggregation to model-level means.

-\textbf{Within-ability correlations.} Dimensions assigned to the same ability should correlate more strongly with each other than with dimensions assigned to other abilities.
-Within-ability correlations range from $\rho = 0.37$ (capitulation quality $\times$ intellectual courage, both assigned to Control) to $\rho = 0.82$ (attribution depth $\times$ intellectual courage).
-The mean within-ability correlation ($\rho = 0.62$) exceeds the mean between-ability correlation ($\rho = 0.48$), supporting the construct validity of the four-ability grouping.
-The weakest within-ability pair (capitulation quality $\times$ intellectual courage) reflects the tension between yielding gracefully and holding firm, both aspects of cognitive control but in opposite directions.
+\textbf{Within-composite correlations.} Dimensions assigned to the same composite were expected to correlate more strongly with one another than dimensions assigned to different composites.
+Within-composite correlations ranged from \(\rho=0.37\) for Capitulation Quality and Intellectual Courage, both mapped to Control, to \(\rho=0.82\) for Attribution Depth and Intellectual Courage.
+The mean within-composite correlation (\(\rho=0.62\)) exceeded the mean between-composite correlation (\(\rho=0.48\)), providing limited internal support for the grouping.
+The weakest within-composite association was therefore observed between Capitulation Quality and Intellectual Courage, indicating that these two Control-mapped dimensions were only moderately associated in the observed data.

-\textbf{Ipsative scoring.} To remove the general factor and reveal genuine ability specialisation, we applied ipsative scoring: for each of 4,545 instances, we subtracted the instance's mean across all 10 dimensions before averaging per ability.
-This reduces cross-ability $\rho$ from $+0.88$ to $-0.32$, confirming that the general factor was masking meaningful specialisation.
-The negative cross-ability correlation under ipsative scoring is expected: if a model is relatively strong on one ability, it must be relatively weak on another (since deviations from the mean sum to zero by construction).